-Lufthansa German Airlines inclusive regional airlines (LH), SWISS inclusive Edelweiss (LX), Austrian Airlines (OS), Eurowings inclusive Germanwings (EW), Brussels Airlines (SN) and Lufthansa Cargo (LCAG) as of 31.12.2017
+Lufthansa German Airlines including regional airlines, Germanwings and Eurowings Discover (LH), SWISS including Edelweiss (LX), Austrian Airlines (OS), Brussels Airlines (SN), Eurowings (EW) and Lufthansa Cargo (LCAG) as of 31 Dec 2022

 2) Partly operated by AeroLogic, of which two aircraft attributed pro rata.

 |Manufacturer/type||of which lease||of which temporarily decomissioned||Change compared with 31 Dec 2021|

 3) Of which three aircraft will return to flight operations in 2023.

 4) Of which one aircraft is expected to return to flight operations in 2023.

 5) Of which three aircraft will return to flight operations in 2023.

 6) Of which two aircraft will return to flight operations in 2024.